 Students are required to report to class on time.
-Students with excessive tardiness will be referred to administration.
+Instructors will refer students with excessive tardiness to College Deans.
 Tardiness and absences will impact grades and required program hours.
-Attendance concerns, outreach support, etc. will be communicated to the student's home high school by the Secondary and Dual Enrollment Student Advisor.
+As appropriate, attendance concerns, outreach support, etc. will be communicated to the student's home high school by the Secondary and Dual Enrollment Student Advisors.